Jey-Cee/ioBroker.enocean/README.md

 In general there is a cmd object where you can choose the command that you want to execute.
 Before you can execute a command you have to set all attributes that are necessary, you can find this information in the profile definition.

+Special:
+* A5-20-01: Devices with this profile does only accept commands within 1 second after they have sent a message.
+They send periodcally, please read the manual.

 ## Teach-in
 - Eltako series 14 (RS485):  Devices must already installed and setup.
 Then go to adapter config and add a new device with the ID of base plus device bus id (base ID ffe12340 + bus id 1 = ffe12341).